shannonhochkins/webpack-nuget-plugin/README.md

 [![npm](https://img.shields.io/npm/dm/webpack-nuget-plugin.svg)]()
 # Webpack Nuget Plugin

 This plugin allows you to run nuget restore at a specific times using the Webpack compilation hooks.
-This plugin is shipped with the Nuget.exe so we don't have to find it, however you can also point to a different one using the configuration options.
+This plugin is shipped with the Nuget.exe (v3.4.4.1321)so we don't have to automatically locate it, however you can also point to a different one using the configuration options.

 _This plugin was built for Windows 10 and Windows Server 2012 - it is not tested in any other OS and most likely will have issues.
 Written in Node v9 for webpack 4, webpack 3 won't work as they've changed the hook functionality (can work with very little work)_